AlJohri/kar/README.md

 #### Usage

-The `Karfile` is just a bash script.
-Any function starting with `task-` is a task.
-Annotate your tasks with the comments as shown below to get a nice interface when you run `kar help`.

 Create a `Karfile`.
 Currently Bash and Python are supported:

 <details>
 	<summary>Bash</summary>

+Any function starting with `task-` is a task.
+Annotate your tasks with the comments as shown below to get a nice interface when you run `kar help`.

 ```bash
 #!/usr/bin/env bash